-Flex: Medium stiffi in the tip/tail bordering on stiff in the waist.
-It’s pretty stiff tortionally too.
+Flex: Medium stiff in the tip/tail bordering on stiff in the waist.
+It’s pretty stiff torsionally too.

 Edge Hold: Ride boards all seem to have similar grip.
 The stiffer flex gives the Ride Mtnpig a little more grip than other boards I tried it against from Ride but it’s still missing that confidence inspiring grip in borderline hard snow.
 Still many might appreciate the non-disrupted sidecut if you aren’t into the extra grab that disrupted sidecuts do have.

 Turn Initiation: Pretty quick and it’s the kind of board that would allow me to slalom through a tree line a little faster than I normally would.

 Turning Experience: The Ride Mtnpig turns really well and I felt it was best with quick edge to edge turns as well as long drawn out s-turns just shy of a straight line.
 It still turns well across the face of a wide-open groomer but it’s not quite as fun as the more bomby style turns.